Layer Flexible Adaptive Computational Time: Introduction

-The novelty of our proposed model is its focus on learning the rules of transmitting states of different layers between two consecutive steps.
-Similar to Graves' work, we also utilize a unit to determine the action of each round within a step by calculating their halting probabilities.
-Instead of using a single hidden vector, a step in our model produces multiple hidden states (one state per round within the step).
-These multiple hidden states are then combined into a different number of hidden states for the next step using attention ideas \cite{bahdanau2014neural, D15-1166} (the number of new hidden states equals to the number of rounds in the next step).
-The network can thus have a flexible number of layers according to adaptive computation time in each step.
-We also develop several strategies to combine hidden states between two steps.
+The novelty of our work is that the number of layers in our model is flexible, so that it can both achieve adaptive computation time and maintain the individual roles among different layers.
+Similar to Graves' work, we also utilize a unit to determine the action of each computational step within a time step by calculating their halting probabilities.
+To obtain the optimal computation ability, each layer should learn from the previous time step individually, and there should be concepts to decide how much to learn from each layer in the previous time step.
+We face the challenge that the number of layers is different between two consecutive time steps, so that we cannot set specific constant rules of how to transmit the states.
+In our model, each time step produces multiple hidden states (one state per computational time within the step).
+These multiple hidden states are then combined into a different number of hidden states for the next step using attention ideas \cite{bahdanau2014neural, D15-1166} (the number of new hidden states equals to the number of computational steps in the next step).
+The network can thus have a flexible number of layers with dynamic number of transmission states.

+In this paper, we propose a layer flexible adaptive computation time (LFACT) model for RNNs.
+Each layer indicates a computational step, produces a hidden state and receives its own transmission state from the previous time step.
+We also extend the model to the seq2seq framework.
+Our experimental results show that LFACT offers significant improvements over ACT and RNN on different data sets and frameworks.
+With LFACT, there is no need to decide the specific structure of an RNN model through extensive experimentation, since LFACT can automatically make decisions of computational steps based on its inputs.
+LFACT is designed with a different logic in mind from ACT, and at the same time overcomes the problems of ACT, e.g. poor performance on certain data sets.
 Our model increases the accuracy of 7\% to 8\% on a financial data set and 12\% on Wikipedia language modeling, which attests to its robustness.

-Our main contributions are as follows. \begin{enumerate} \item An RNN model with flexible hidden layers is proposed with adaptive computation time. \item A seq2seq model applying the layer flexible RNN in each step.
-We note that ACT has been developed in the RNN setting and not seq2seq. \end{enumerate}

 The rest of the manuscript is structured as follows.
 In Section \ref{lit_rev_sec} we review the literature.
 In Section 3, the flexible layer adaptive computation time RNN model is presented, including all of the alternative options.
 In Section 4 we introduce the data sets and discuss all the experimental results.